 The Sisters of St. John the Divine warmly invite you to join them for Evensong.
-Evening Prayer will be live-streamed each Sunday at 5:00pm ET.
+Evening Prayer is live-streamed each Sunday at 5:00pm ET.
 To join us, please click the YouTube window below: To print the Order of Service, please click the printer icon on the top right-hand corner of the document.
-To download […]
+To download the […]

 Learn about Mother Hannah, as Sr. Elizabeth shares her story in honor of the Feast day of the Foundress of SSJD.

 Join Sr. Constance Joanna as she reflects on the healing of Peter’s Mother-in-Law in her latest sermon.

 During this year’s Week of Prayer for Christian Unity, SSJD recorded a special prayer service.
 By clicking the link below, you can join us in prayer.
 Come, let us pray.
 Click here to view the video.